ekasit-ja/pcj-django/README.md

 ```
 12. check syntax with `nginx -t`
 13. restart service to apply changes by `service nginx restart && service uwsgi restart`
+14. browse to website to check if it is working

 at this point, we can use `service [nginx, uwsgi] [start, stop, restart]`

+---

+### SSL for https
+We will use **certbot** software to handle **Let’s Encrypt** certificate automatically.
+1. install certbot by executing `yum install certbot python2-certbot-nginx`
+2. then `certbot --nginx` to let certbot configure nginx automatically